-This compensation overview, which should be read together with the compensation tables set forth below, provides information regarding our executive compensation program for our named executive officers for 2019, who are Sean Brynjelsen, our president and chief executive officer, and Wilson Troutman, our chief financial officer.
-We do not have any other executive officers within the meaning of applicable SEC rules.
+This compensation overview, which should be read together with the compensation tables set forth below, provides information regarding our executive compensation program for our named executive officers for 2023, who are Sean E. Brynjelsen, our president and chief executive officer, James R. Gruber, our chief financial officer, and David C. Krempa, our chief business officer.
+During fiscal 2023, we did not have any other executive officers within the meaning of applicable SEC rules.
 We refer to these executive officers as our named executive officers.